sustrik/uxy/README.md

 All UXY tools take input from stdin and write the result to stdout.

+The tools follow the Postel's principle: "Be conservative in what you do, be liberal in what you accept from others."
+They accept any UXY input, but they try to align the fields in the output with the headers.

 - **[uxy align](#uxy-align)**
 - **[uxy from-csv](#uxy-from-csv)**
 - **[uxy from-json](#uxy-from-json)**